Planning a trip to Reykjavik? Want to see all the sights for as little as possible?

 Frequently asked questions

 Once you’ve bought your card online, you can pick it up at any of the locations listed above, but you don’t have to activate it immediately.
-It becomes active from the moment you first use it.
+You can specify a later time if you’re not going to use it straight away.

 And because the cards are valid for 24, 48 and 72 hours, if you activate it at midday you can use it until midday the following day (or two or three days later), so you don’t have to cram all your sightseeing into one day.

-The card is not valid at any of the privately owned spas in Reykjavik, but it does give free access to seven of the city-run municipal thermal pools.
+The card is not valid at any of the privately owned spas in Reykjavik, but it does give free access to seven of the city-run municipal thermal pools, plus discounts at several thermal pools in the city’s suburbs.

 Well, that depends on how long you have to spend in Reykjavik.
 If you are on a whistle-stop tour and only have a couple of days, then the 48 hour pass would be most suitable.